azyablov/crafting_srl_zabbix_template/README.md

 ```

 As result script return simple JSON that can be used to retrieve values for LLD macro.
-In the next turn item protoypes can be created.
-In our case we retrieve LLDP neigbor state and calculate uptime.
+In the next turn item prototypes can be created.
+In our case we retrieve LLDP neighbor state and calculate uptime.
 The item key is and JSON RPC are using LLD macro from previous step:

 ```nokia.netops.srl.lldp.neighbors.uptime.[{#INFNAME},{#NEIGHBORSYSTEMNAME}]```